 Here’s an experience common to everyone: you are writing an essay in the wee hours of the morning, making sterling progress, when you realise that everything you’ve been reading references a certain book, a book which you must now track down.
 The only problem is, you are writing your essay within the Arctic Circle, and the next plane to campus isn’t for another week.
 Well, you think, this is awkward.

 Ah, but help is at hand!
 Literally and metaphorically!
-For you quickly connect to Encore, enter the details of said essential tome, and lo and behold, the book emerges like some beacon of academic hope.
+For you quickly connect to Library Search, enter the details of said essential tome, and lo and behold, the book emerges like some beacon of academic hope.
 A few clicks, and you are browsing those pages like there isn’t an angry polar bear lurking around outside (this excuse might, I said might, get you an extension, but don’t try it).

 Of course, many of you will undergo the much more common experience of wanting to access a book at four in the morning whilst tucked up in your bed and wearing your only-slightly-ironic Power Rangers pyjamas…but you know what I mean.
 Even after the library has closed its doors to the knowledge-hungry masses, the e-book will still be there, like an old friend, or a favourite tea-spoon.